kunalgupta2002/Youtube-video-summarizer/README.md

 2) Google Gemini: For leveraging Google's language models to enhance summarization capabilities.
 3) YouTube Transcript API: To fetch transcripts of YouTube videos.
 4) Streamlit: For creating the interactive web interface.

+Installation
+To get started with the YouTube Video Summarizer, follow these steps:

+Clone the Repository: